Frankish Table of Nations: Earliest attainable version

 The Table circulated as what Léopold Genicot called a "living text" (texte vivant), a text in which every copy becomes a new edition and not merely a witness to the original.
 It is thus impossible to produce an Urtext (original version) from surviving witnesses.
 Goffart provides what he calls the "earliest attainable version", essentially a composite of what is common to all witnesses.

-Tres fuerunt fratres, primus Erminus, secundus Inguo, tertius Istio.
-Inde adcreuerunt gentes XIII.
-Primus Erminus genuit Gothos, Walagothos, Wandalos, Gepedeos, et Saxones.
-Inguo genuit Burgundiones, Turingos, Langobardos, Baioarios.
-Istio genuit Romanes, Brittones, Francos, Alamannos.

-There were three brothers, first Erminus, second Inguo, third Istio.
-From them derive thirteen peoples.
-First Erminus brought forth the Goths, Foreign Goths, Vandals, Gepides and Saxons.
-Inguo brought forth the Burgundians, Thuringians, Lombards, Bavarians.
-Istio brought forth the Romans, British [or Bretons], Franks, Alamans.